Z-channel (information theory)

 The Z-channel sees each 0 bit of a message transmitted correctly always and each 1 bit transmitted correctly with probability 1–p, due to noise across the transmission medium.

-A Z-channel or binary asymmetric channel is a communications channel model used in coding theory and information theory to represent certain data storage systems.
+A Z-channel is a communications channel model used in coding theory and information theory to represent certain data storage systems.
 In a Z-channel, 0 bits are always transmitted correctly, but 1 bits may be corrupted and received as 0s with some probability.

 This asymmetric error pattern, where errors only occur in one direction (1→0 but never 0→1), makes Z-channels particularly relevant for modeling storage technologies with intrinsic recording asymmetries.
 For example, in some flash memory systems, stored 1s may degrade over time and be read as 0s, but stored 0s remain stable.

 Definition

 A Z-channel is a channel with binary input and binary output, where each 0 bit is transmitted correctly, but each 1 bit has probability p of being transmitted incorrectly as a 0, and probability 1–p of being transmitted correctly as a 1.
 In other words, if X and Y are the random variables describing the probability distributions of the input and the output of the channel, respectively, then the crossovers of the channel are characterized by the conditional probabilities: